mail-in-a-box/mailinabox/README.md

 **On MiaB-LDAP**

-Enable the setup mod `remote-nextcloud.sh` by creating the directory `local` and creating a symbolic link to it.
-Do this by running this command from the mailinabox directory: `ln -s ../setup/mods.available/remote-nextcloud.sh local/remote-nextcloud.sh`. *During setup you will be prompted for the hostname and web prefix of your remote Nextcloud box.*
+Enable the setup mod `remote-nextcloud.sh` by creating the directory `local` in the directory where mailinabox is installed (usually $HOME/mailinabox), then creat a symbolic link to remote-nextcloud.sh. e.g. run this command from the mailinabox directory: `mkdir -p local; ln -s ../setup/mods.available/remote-nextcloud.sh local/remote-nextcloud.sh`. *During setup you will be prompted for the hostname and web prefix of your remote Nextcloud box.*

 The setup mod will configure Roundcube and Z-Push (ActiveSync) to use the remote Nextcloud for contacts and calendar instead of the local Nextcloud, which will be disabled (browsing to /cloud will fail).